queer/singyeong/README.md

 git:(master) X | ->
 ```

-## What abuot test coverage and the like?
+## What about test coverage and the like?

 You can run tests with `mix test`.
 Note that the plugin tests **WILL FAIL**
 unless you set up the [test plugin](https://github.com/queer/singyeong-test-plugin)